Best small cars to buy in Canada

 Why it’s one of the best

 The Chevy Bolt EUV is the highest-rated vehicle in the Small Electric Cars category of J.D.
 Power’s Consumer Verified Ratings, scoring 81/100.
-Add in a comfortable interior along with the advanced safety tech of Chevrolet Safety Assist, and there are lots of good reasons why the Bolt EUV is worth a closer look.
+A comfortable interior and advanced safety tech in the form of Chevrolet Safety Assist are just a few of the reasons why the Bolt EUV is worth a closer look.

 Downsides